Documentation

 Whenever we call min(2, 3), we get 2 as a result, no matter what the values of state variables are.

 Impure definitions have the following important property: An impure definition may produce different results for the same parameter values.
-An impure definition may read the values of state variables, which may effect in different results.
+An impure definition may read the values of state variables, which may affect in different results.

 Consider the following definitions: